 Step 1: Earn an Associate's Degree

-Many employers prefer a minimum of a two-year degree for fashion stylist positions.
-Several colleges offer associate's degree programs in fashion merchandising, which can provide aspiring stylists with the knowledge and skills necessary to be successful in the industry.
-Classes include the science of textiles, history of fashion, visual merchandising, and retail buying.
+Many employers prefer a minimum of an associate's degree for fashion stylist positions.
+Several colleges offer two-year degree programs in fashion merchandising, which can provide you with the knowledge and skills necessary to be successful in the industry.
+Classes include the science of textiles, history of fashion, visual merchandising and retail buying.
 Programs may involve experiential learning, such as speaking with local fashion businesses and attending fashion meetings.
-Students may be required to complete internships and/or assemble portfolios by the time of graduation.
+You may be required to complete internships and/or assemble portfolios before graduation.

-- Create a portfolio of work.
+Create a portfolio of work.
 Many employers require applicants to submit portfolios that display a variety of previous fashion styling work.
-If degree programs do not require students to create portfolios, making one is still a good idea.
+If degree programs do not require you to create a portfolio, making one is still a good idea.
 Fashion projects completed as part of course requirements can contribute to this professional collection of work.
-Uploading the portfolio online can connect one to possible employers faster.
+Uploading the portfolio online may provide opportunities to connect with possible employers quicker.

 Step 2: Gain Experience and Network

-Fashion stylist positions often require at least 4-5 years of experience, though some require upwards of 8-10 years of work in the fashion industry.
-Entry-level fashion retail jobs can help aspiring stylists gain perspectives on how various elements come together to create unique, ready-to-wear looks.
-Stylist jobs often require skills in multiple departments, so experience in areas like children's, men's, and intimates can be good preparation.
-Entry-level jobs can also help one make contacts in the fashion industry.
+Fashion stylist positions often require at least four to five years of experience, though some require upwards of eight to ten years of work in the fashion industry.
+Entry-level fashion retail jobs can help you gain perspective on how various elements come together to create unique, ready-to-wear looks.
+Stylist jobs often require skills in multiple departments, so experience in areas like children's, men's, and intimates are good preparation.
+Entry-level jobs can also help you network and make contacts in the fashion industry.

-- Join a fashion organization to stay current in industry trends.
-Stylists need to ensure they're up-to-date on ever-changing fashion looks.
-Joining a professional organization, like the Association of Image Consultants International (AICA) or the International Fashion Stylists Association (IFSA) can connect individuals with resources like the latest fashion news, professional development training opportunities, and fashion industry events.
+Join a fashion organization to stay current in industry trends.
+You need to ensure they are up-to-date on ever-changing fashion looks.
+Joining a professional organization, like the Association of Image Consultants International (AICI) or the International Fashion Stylists Association (IFSA), can connect you with resources, including the latest fashion news, professional development training opportunities and fashion industry events.
 The IFSA coordinates a major annual conference that includes lectures and workshops directed by fashion stylist leaders.

-- Earn certification to demonstrate expertise and credibility in the fashion industry.
-The AICA offers certification at two levels: First Level Certification (FLC) and Certified Image Professional (CIP).
-One must pass an exam covering technical aspects of apparel image and business topics as well as a portfolio review to earn the FLC credential.
-A year later, one can earn the CIP by passing a more intensive portfolio review in addition to demonstrating completion of continuing education and involvement in professional activities.
-The Fashion Image Institute offers courses that satisfy continuing education requirements as well as lead to additional certifications, like the Certified Fashion Stylist credential.
+Gaining certification demonstrates expertise and credibility in the fashion industry, which can expand career opportunities.
+The AICI offers certification at two levels: First Level Certification (FLC) and Certified Image Professional (CIP).
+Stylists must pass an exam covering technical aspects of apparel image and business topics, as well as provide a portfolio for review to earn the FLC credential.
+One year later, a stylist can earn the CIP by passing a more intensive portfolio review, in addition to demonstrating completion of continuing education and involvement in professional activities.
+The Fashion Image Institute offers courses that satisfy continuing education requirements that can also lead to additional certifications, like the Certified Fashion Stylist credential.
 It also has a course in bridal styling that results in the Certified Image Consultant designation.